What is a Background Check?

 Furthermore, the Fair Credit Reporting Act (FCRA) requires the employer to comply with a number of regulations to ensure that the background check process is conducted transparently.
 For example, the employer must get written consent from applicants or employees and communicate to them that they may use the information discovered in any decision about their employment.

 In addition, if the employer doesn’t hire someone because of data uncovered in a background check, they must send the candidate a notice that includes a copy of the information used to make the decision, and a copy of “A Summary of Your Rights Under the Fair Credit Reporting Act.”

 With this advanced notice, the candidate has a chance to check their report for issues and explain “problem” information, such as gaps in their resume, and criminal convictions.

-Employers usually outsource employment background checks to an external company such as Quick People Trace that has immediate access to the necessary records, including police information, credit reports, and medical history (and more).
+Employers usually outsource employment background checks to an external company such that has immediate access to the necessary records, including police information, credit reports, and medical history (and more).

-It is very important for employers to work with a compliant company, such as Quick People Trace, and follow correct guidelines.
-Employment Background Check providers will advertise that they are certified or accredited by the FCRA.
+It is very important for employers to work with a compliant company.
+Searches such as those provided by Quick People Trace’s partners can provide similar information which can be useful for many things, but may not be used for official purposes.
+Make sure you follow correct guidelines and look for Employment Background Check providers who advertise that they are certified or accredited by the FCRA.